MohamedElashri/ndpath/README.md

 ndpath
 ```

-This will launch the interactive interface of ndpath that will allow you to view, add, remove, and reorder paths in your PATH.
-You should also source the `.pathos.env` file in your shell configuration file (e.g., `.bashrc`, `.zshrc`, etc.) to load the modified PATH into your shell environment.
+This will launch the interactive interface of ndpath that will allow you to view, add, remove, and reorder paths in your `PATH`.
+You should also source the `.pathos.env` file in your shell configuration file (e.g., `.bashrc`, `.zshrc`, etc.) to load the modified `PATH` into your shell environment.

 ```bash
 source ~/.pathos.env